prakharmrsl/easypcceo.github.io/pages/budget-pcs/smallest-micro-atx-cases.md

 permalink: "/budget-pcs/smallest-micro-atx-cases/"
 layout: page
 seotitle: "7 Smallest Micro ATX Case Reviews of 2019 (MATX)"
-meta: "We're taking a look at the smallest atx case options on the market.
-If you're looking for a small ATX case, you're in luck!"
+meta: "We're taking a look at the smallest micro ATX case options on the market.
+If you're looking for a small micro ATX case, you're in luck!"
 ---
 <h3 class="page-subtitle">
 	Updated May 12th, 2019 by